Big Five Safari Tours

 If you’re planning a safari holiday, you’ll no doubt have the Big Five on your bucket list.
 Whether it’s the challenge of spotting them or just the hype surrounding their existence, these fascinating animals provide intriguing facts and stunning pictures.
-The five fabulous game animals of Africa are guaranteed to make your safari feel out-of-this-world and totally magical.See all tours
+The five fabulous game animals of Africa are guaranteed to make your African Big Five safari tour feel out-of-this-world and totally magical.See all tours

 We have compiled a list of facts about the Big Five and tips for your safari so that you can show off your African wildlife knowledge on your next adventure!